shawna-p/mysterious-messenger/docs/cg-albums.rst

 For example, if you wanted to add a "New Year's" album, you must do the following:

 1. Add "new year's" to the ``all_albums`` definition.
-Capitalization doesn't matter, but note the use of double quotes (") instead of single so you don't have to escape the apostrophe.
+If a string is all lowercase, the first letter will be capitalized when it is displayed on the Album screen, but otherwise capitalization is preserved.
+Also note the use of double quotes (") instead of single so you don't have to escape the apostrophe.

 ::

     default all_albums = [
-        'ju', 'z', 's', 'y', 'ja', 'v', 'u', 'r', 'common', "new year's" ]
+        'ju', 'z', 's', 'y', 'ja', 'v', 'u', 'r', 'common', "New Year's" ]

 2. Determine what the program will expect the variables to be called.